 &lt;sup>1 The contracts Union has with its affiliates for gas supply and S&T services are described at Exhibit A1, Tab 9.

-- expense, and net revenue/expense by function.
-The 2012 and 2013 forecasts are based on 2011 - 2 Service Level Agreements ("SLA") plus inflation, plus/minus known changes for specific SLAs.
+- 1 revenue/expense by function.
+The 2012 and 2013 forecasts are based on 2011 Service Level - 2 Agreements ("SLA") plus inflation, plus/minus known changes for specific SLAs.